Everything You Need to Know Pre & Post-Op

 RECHECKS & FOLLOW-UPS:

-• Office hours are Monday-Thursday from 8AM-4PM.
+Office hours are Monday-Thursday from 8AM-4:00PM.
 If we’re closed, please contact your primary veterinarian or nearest emergency clinic for after hours care.
 Kanawha Valley Veterinary Emergency Hospital (304) 768-2911

-• Vaccinations: If your pet received a vaccine at our clinic other than Rabies, please return in 3-4 weeks during our Wellness Hours for a “booster” vaccine after the first vaccine for maximum effectiveness.
+Vaccinations: If your pet received a vaccine at our clinic other than Rabies, please return in 3-4 weeks during our Wellness/Preventative Care Hours for a “booster” vaccine after the first vaccine for maximum effectiveness.
 A weekly schedule is posted on our Facebook and our website under “Hours of Operation.”

 We will make every reasonable effort to treat any post-operative complications resulting directly from the surgery.
 Owners must assume all financial responsibility and understand that post-operative care instructions must be followed in full to avoid complications.
 The Fix’Em Clinic will not be held responsible for emergency visit charges unless a verified surgical error/negligence has occurred.